Jean-Pierre Bel

-Jean-Pierre Bel (born 30 December 1951) is a French retired politician who served as President of the Senate from 2011 to 2014.
+Jean-Pierre Marcel Louis Bel ([ʒɑ̃pjɛʁ bɛl]; born 30 December 1951) is a French retired politician who served as President of the Senate from 2011 to 2014 (the sole left-winger under the Fifth Republic).
 From the Ariège department, Bel is a member of the Socialist Party; he was elected to the Senate in September 1998 and re-elected in September 2008.
-Bel was President of the Socialist Group in the Senate from 2004 to 2011.
+Bel presided over the Socialist group in the Senate from 2004 to 2011.

+Following his Senate tenure, he was appointed in 2015 as President François Hollande's personal envoy for Latin America and the Caribbean.
+He was instrumental in strengthening the ties with Cuba and Panama.

+Early political career

+Bel served as a member of the Regional Council of Midi-Pyrénées (1992–1998) and General Council of Ariège (1998–2001), and held the mayorship of Mijanès (1983–1995) and Lavelanet (2001–2008).

+President of the Senate

 Following the September 2008 Senate election, Bel was the Socialist candidate for the post of President of the Senate on 1 October 2008, but because the right held a majority of seats in the Senate, he was defeated by Gérard Larcher.
 In the vote, he received 134 votes against 173 votes for Larcher.

 The left won a Senate majority in the September 2011 Senate election, and Bel was elected as President of the Senate on 1 October 2011.
-He received 179 votes against 134 votes for the right's candidate, outgoing Senate President Larcher; a centrist, Valerie Letard, received 29 votes.
+He received 179 votes against 134 votes for the right's candidate, outgoing Senate President Larcher; a centrist, Valérie Létard, received 29 votes.

+His tenure as Senate President was marked by cuts to the body's operating budget.
+He retired at the September 2014 Senate election.